kanasubs/namban/README.md

 ## Notes

-Tools like MeCab segment text which can improve namban's accuracy.
+Tools like kuromoji segment text which can improve namban's accuracy.

 ## Missing something?